boc-tothefuture/openhab-jruby/docs/examples/how_do_i.md

 See Ruby docs on [sleep](https://ruby-doc.org/core-2.6/Kernel.html#method-i-sleep)

 `sleep` should be avoided if possible.
-A {OpenHAB::DSL::Rules::Builder.delay delay}
+A {OpenHAB::DSL::Rules::BuilderDSL#delay delay}
 can be inserted in between two execution blocks to achieve the same result.
 This delay is implemented with a timer.
 This is available only on file-based rules.